 The Malaysian Government has designated the entire eastern portion of Sabah (extending from the town of Kudat in northern Sabah to Tawau district near the border of Indonesia) as the Eastern Sabah Security Zone, and established the Eastern Sabah Security Command (ESSCOM) to coordinate security forces' activity.
 Security forces are stationed on the islands with resorts.
-Curfew hours between 7pm to 5am up to three nautical miles offshore is put in place by ESSCOM.
-A trilateral meeting between Malaysia, Philippines and Indonesia will be held to discuss maritime security.
+Curfew hours between 6pm to 6am up to five nautical miles offshore is put in place by ESSCOM.
+Malaysia, Philippines and Indonesia have formed a trilateral committee on this.